A Guide to Choosing the Right Island for Your Kitchen

 What should I consider when thinking about design?

-First off, and most obviously, you need to decide on the size of your island.
-This will depend on the size of your kitchen, and how much space you have to play with.
-Obviously bigger kitchens can allow for larger islands, which can then house a sink/hob etc. and allow for more storage and space.
+First off, you need to decide on the size of your island.
+This will depend on the size of your kitchen and how much space you have to play with.
+Obviously bigger kitchens can allow for larger islands, which can then house a sink/hob etc and allow for more storage and space.

 You might want to consider a dual-height island – this is handy as it can create eating areas, hide mess, protect non-cooks from splashes and splatters, and generally make your kitchen more interesting.